MTTGIT19/ClassiPY/README.md

 # ClassiPY Images
 Automatic Image labeler. *Automagically* adds the following to ALL images in a folder.
-1. A classification banner.
+- A classification banner.
-2. The corresponding classification to the file name.
+-  The corresponding classification to the file name.
-3. A small black border to the image.<br>
+- A small black border to the image.<br>
-The labeled images are then all dumped into a folder on the desktop.
-Works on .JPG and .PNG
+- The labeled images are then all dumped into a folder on the desktop.
+Works on .JPG and .PNG and .JPEG

 ## :one: Installation
 Requirements: